Cleancoindev2/testchain/README.md

 Use `scripts/create-snapshot NAME` to copy the contents of `var/chaindata` into a new folder `snapshots/NAME`.
 Add `--force` if you want to replace an existing snapshot.

-## Recipe: rebuilding MCD
+## Recipe: rebuilding MCT

 ```
-./scripts/launch -s scd-only --deploy --deploy-mcd-only
+./scripts/launch -s scd-only --deploy --deploy-mct-only
 ```

-This starts with a snapshot of all the SCD contracts, and then redeploys all the MCD contracts on top of that snapshot.
-Edit `scripts/deploy-mcd` to tweak the build parameters or add to it.
+This starts with a snapshot of all the SCT contracts, and then redeploys all the MCT contracts on top of that snapshot.
+Edit `scripts/deploy-mct` to tweak the build parameters or add to it.